TritonDataCenter/node-checker/README.md

 ## Node Checker

 Node Checker is a small component to aid in determining whether the components in a distributed system are up and responsive.
-It consists of a small server that periodically health checks components and a webapp that displays status.
+It consists of a class that periodically health checks components and a webapp that displays status.
 Node checker focuses on monitoring process responsiveness and giving a concise view of the system.

+Note that the server included can be used for simple deployments, but works off static confif files.
+For more complicated deployment scenarios, it is expected that the consumer of node-checker will implement a system for dynamically adding and removing hosts from the health checker.

 ## Spinnnig up the test server

 Run:

-    export CHECKER_CONFIG_FILE=./etc/checker-test.json && \
-    export CHECKER_HOSTS_FILE=./etc/checker-test-hosts.json && \
+    node ./server.js -c ./etc/checker-test.json \
-    node ./server.js | bunyan
+       -c ./etc/checker-test-hosts.json | bunyan

 Then point your browser to: